 As mentioned previously we are absolutely committed to keeping the practice as safe as possible for you and our staff.
 This includes a number of screening questions which most of us are familiar with now but which we are required to continue to ask on every visit to the practice.
-If there are already the prescribed number of patients waiting inside the practice we will ask you to wait outside or in your car if you are able.
-We will come and get you or call you when its time to be seen.
+If there are already the prescribed number of patients waiting inside the practice we will ask you to wait outside or in your car if possible.
+We will come and get you or call you when it is time to be seen.
 Between every consultation surfaces in the rooms are being thoroughly cleaned by the clinicians.
 At present, between 1pm and 2pm, the phones are switched over to a messagebank.
 In this period the staff can more thoroughly clean both the waiting and consulting rooms.
 Our staff are wearing scrubs (colour coded!) and will continue to wear masks or other protective face coverings – all part of keeping you and us healthy.
 Please consider bringing your own mask to wear in the practice.

 We love receiving your questions or requests via email.
 For example, emailing your request for a prescription or referral is an option… firstname.lastname@example.org.
 Please put your name, date of birth and best contact number on the email so we can be sure we know exactly who you are.
 We may not get back to you on the same day so please call us if you question is urgent .